alshedivat/al-folio/_pages/about.md

 <h3> Research Interests </h3>

 Broadly, I develop (often Bayesian) methodology that improves inferential precision in analyses with data obtained from multiple groups or sources.
-I am particularly interested in settings with small to moderate group-level sample sizes.
+I am particularly interested in developing straightforward methods that are robust to mis-specification without sacrificing usefulness.
 My recent work is related to covariance estimation, small area estimation, and conformal prediction.